vertica/VerticaPy/EXAMPLE.md

 ## Data Exploration and Preparation

-Let's explore the data by displaying descriptive statistics of all the columns.
+Explore the data by displaying descriptive statistics of all the columns.

 ```python